 Hello again, dear friends and accidental bypassers!
 Today we would like to discuss the factual difference between two web-developing mainstays – React and Angular.
 Bear in mind, we don’t want to put the two up against each other.
 Our goal is to explore the difference between them to highlight the stronger and weaker sides of both.
 Both Angular and React are exceptionally good and functional.
 We will collate and find a sort of champion in some categories.

 When discussing a topic like ours, it is quite mandatory to do it justice.
 And to do that, we need to discuss our compared participants separately first.
 So, now would be a perfect time to give you a little overview of what React is and how it functions.

-Now, let’s take a little peak at what features does React possess:
+Now, let’s take a peek at what features React possess:

 - Unidirectional data flow and Flux.
 Flux is a pattern, implemented in React, that helps to keep your whole data flow one-directional.
 That, in turn, complement’s React’s composable view components.

 There are also some pros and cons worth mentioning when talking about React:

 - React is, as we’ve already mentioned, is pretty easy to learn, making it a good choice for novice front-end developers;